Niigata Racecourse

-Niigata Racecourse (新潟競馬場, Niigata keibajō) is located in Kita-ku Niigata, Niigata.
+Niigata Racecourse (新潟競馬場, Niigata keibajō) is located in Kita-ku Niigata, Niigata in the Chūbu region of Japan.
 It is used for horse racing.
 It was built in 1965.
-The capacity of the stadium is 75,000.
+The capacity of the grandstand is 75,000.

 Physical attributes

 Niigata Race Course has a turf course with two distinct ovals, and a dirt course.
 Jump races are conducted using fences on the turf course.